swilcox3/kafka-cad/README.md

 2. Go to the root directory and run `docker-compose up -d --build`.
 It'll take a while the first time, especially for the geometry kernel.
 3. Run python scripts in the tests directory.
 The UI is currently just a viewer and will pop up in your browser automatically.

+Distributed tracing (Jaeger) is available at localhost:16686 and performance monitoring (cAdvisor) is available at localhost:22001.
+Local performance is not indicative of how the product will run at scale because all components are sharing the same resources, and because each service only has one instance.